open/close all folders

 - Small Name, Big Ego: Most of Night Ninja's schemes involve proving he's the greatest and most skilled person around.

-- The Unintelligible: Ninjalinos speak in gibberish.
+- The Unintelligible: Ninjalinos speak in gibberish, with occasional words thrown in.

 The Wolfy Kids